ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Merging

 The `.Merge` strategy immediately forwards every value of the inner `SignalProducer`s to the outer `SignalProducer`.
-Any error sent on the outer producer or any inner producer is immediately sent on the flattened producer and terminates it.
+Any failure sent on the outer producer or any inner producer is immediately sent on the flattened producer and terminates it.

 ```Swift
 let (producerA, lettersSink) = SignalProducer<String, NoError>.buffer(5)